dudfoKim/ETRI_Caffe/README.md

 #ETRI_Caffe

-This repository has contained the XM Media and Giga Korea project in ETRI.

 ********************************************************************

+This repository has contained the XM Media project in ETRI.

 must extract *.tar.gz files after download.